-- (a) a body established under a Commonwealth Act; or - (b) a Commonwealth authority under the Commonwealth Authorities and Companies Act 1997 (Cwlth); or - (c) a Commonwealth company under the Commonwealth Authorities and Companies Act 1997 (Cwlth); or - (d) a company in which a controlling interest is held by either of the following, or by both of the following together: - (i) the Commonwealth; - (ii) a Commonwealth company under the Commonwealth Authorities and Companies Act 1997 (Cwlth).
+- (a) a body established under a Commonwealth Act; or - (b) a Commonwealth authority under the Commonwealth Authorities and Companies Act 1997 (Cwlth); or community concessional lease-see section 253A.

+- (c) a Commonwealth company under the Commonwealth Authorities and Companies Act 1997 (Cwlth); or - (d) a company in which a controlling interest is held by either of the following, or by both of the following together: - (i) the Commonwealth; - (ii) a Commonwealth company under the Commonwealth Authorities and Companies Act 1997 (Cwlth).